Here’s What to Do If You Lock Your Keys in the Car

 The next time you accidentally lock your keys in the car, you’ll want to try these genius tricks.

 Millions of drivers lock keys in cars each year—and now you’re one of them.
 Luckily, newer cars make it much more difficult to do this, but if you find yourself standing outside your locked car with your keys sitting in the cup holder, these tricks can be lifesavers.
 Before you send out the “locked keys in car” SOS text, learn how to unlock a car door without your keys with these simple (and cheap!) methods.
-Stay safe on the road, too, with these car safety features, secret uses for your key fob, and car gadgets that improve your driving skills.
+Stay safe on the road, too, with these car safety features, secret uses for your key fob, a guide on how to change the battery in a key fob, and car gadgets that improve your driving skills.

 What do I do if I locked my keys in the car?